parttimer777/docker-jumpbox/README.md

 # docker-jumpbox

 Based on linuxserver's [Debian BaseImage](https://github.com/linuxserver/docker-baseimage-debian).
+Docker-jumpbox runs openbox and tigervnc to provide a lightweight desktop environment.
+This is intended to be a simple & secure desktop container that can be used as a jumpbox.

-Docker-jumpbox is a lightweight desktop using openbox and tigervnc.
-Syslog on the container can be configured to send messages remotely by setting the docker environment.
+Syslog can be configured to send messages remotely by setting the docker environment.
+Vnc server and rsyslogd have been configured to run as s6 services.
+With s6, the container can be customized with ease.

-This image is continuously updated through github actions by checking the baseimage for updates.
+This image is continuously updated through github actions by checking the base image for updates.

 ```
 version: '3'